mdn/content/files/en-us/web/api/fence/setreporteventdataforautomaticbeacons/index.md

         - `"direct-seller"`: The seller that directly ran the auction the buyer bid in.
 If the ad was a single-level auction, the value used will be `"seller"`.
 If the ad was a multi-level auction, the value used will be `"component-seller"`.
         - `"shared-storage-select-url"`: A [Shared Storage API](https://developers.google.com/privacy-sandbox/private-advertising/shared-storage) storage location, as defined in a {{domxref("WindowSharedStorage.selectURL", "Window.sharedStorage.selectURL()")}} method call.
     - `once` {{optional_inline}}
       - : A boolean value.
-If set to `true`, the beacon will only be sent for the next event, and beacons will not be sent for subsequent events until `setReportEventDataForAutomaticBeacons()` is invoked again.
-For example, when used with a `click` handler this can be used to send beacon data only for specific top-level navigations, rather than for every top-level navigation.
+If set to `true`, the beacon will only be sent for the next automatic event, and beacons will not be sent for subsequent events until `setReportEventDataForAutomaticBeacons()` is invoked again.
+For example, when used with a `reserved.top_navigation_start` event this can be used to send beacon data only for the first top-level navigation start, rather than for every instance.
 This property defaults to `false`.

 ### Return value